geniusyield/smart-order-router/README.md

 > **ⓘ **
 >
-> Note that as per current design of bot, there is a check in end to determine whether the bot would loose balance in case it submits the build transaction.
-This check subtracts for transaction fees, that is, it might happen that bot may loose ADA when submitting the transaction but that would solely be due to transaction fees.
-If currency is set to ADA, bot may still loose some ADA if the transaction fees is more than found ADA arbitrage.
+> Note that there is a check in the end which does the following before submitting any transaction:
+>
+> * In case "currency" is set to ADA for all `scanTokens` then this check guarantees that bot doesn't lose any funds by submitting the built transaction.
+> * For other case, since arbitrage isn't guaranteed to be in ADA but as transaction fees must be paid in ADA, this check guarantees that bot doesn't lose any non-ADA token and doesn't lose any ADA besides transaction fees.

 ## Building and running the Smart Order Router